Parmesan Roasted Potatoes

 Jump to Recipe

 These Parmesan Roasted Potatoes are about to become your GO TO potato side dish!
 Crispy and savory and absolutely perfect!
-If you are somebody who loves breakfast potatoes, you need to make these STAT!!
+If you love roasted potatoes like we do, my Herb Roasted Baby Potatoes and Cacio e Pepe Roasted Potatoes are two more favorites.
+Serve any of them alongside Lemon Roasted Spatchcock Chicken and dinner is done.

 Why I Love This Recipe